ece4180project/cageproject/README.md

 ### Temperature Sensor

-Using a pre-built library, we used a DHT 11 Sensor hooked up directly to the Pi to take temperature readings.
+Using a pre-built Python library available [here](http://www.circuitbasics.com/how-to-set-up-the-dht11-humidity-sensor-on-the-raspberry-pi/), we used a DHT 11 Sensor hooked up directly to the Pi to take temperature readings.

 ### Hamster Wheel Exercise Monitor

 Exercise detection was done with a hall-effect sensor mounted to the cage wall in proximity to a spinning hamster wheel, which had a magnet attached to the outer rim.
 The wheel would trigger the sensor once every spin, allowing us to track physical activity.